ivanvorobei/SPStorkController/README.md

 ### Video Tutorial

 You can see how to use `SPStorkController` and how customize it in this video.
-For English speakers I added subtitles:
+For English speakers I added subtitles, dont foget turn on it:

 [![Tutorial on YouTube](https://rawcdn.githack.com/IvanVorobei/SPStorkController/03327b014f2376ca7151dd5aa90b794a2643600e/Recource/spstork-preivew.jpg)](https://youtu.be/wOTNGswT2-0)

-In youtube channel you can find videos about Xcode and Design.
+In my YouTube channel you can find videos about Xcode and Design.
+I will appreciate if you are a subscriber and like

 ### Light StatusBar